Piero24/kcal-SCALE/README.md

   <p>
     There are no major difficulties in the realization of this project since the code for its operation is already written.
     <br/>
-    First of all we have to connect all the components to the urduino as indicated in the diagram below.
+    First of all we have to connect all the components to the arduino as indicated in the diagram below.
     <br/>
     <br/>
     You can change the connections to some ports if you like.
 The important thing in this case is to make the necessary changes also within the code.